 We expect them to be successful not just because we love them but also because we need to be validated as parents through their achievements.
 A child feels this as an energetic abandonment, even if we are supportive and apparently ‘focused’ on the child.

-It’s not an easy shift but when we realize that we can, in aspiration, guide, and support, care for and encourage, facilitate and organize, teach and connect.
+It’s not an easy shift but when we realize that we can, in aspiration, guide, support, care for and encourage, facilitate and organize, teach, and connect.
 Then we see that our children open up to the experience of our role in their lives.

 In aspiration, we can build trust and influence, the two essential ingredients needed to protect and inform our children.